Convexity in Multivalued Harmonic Functions: Introduction

-\begin{doublespace} The proof of Theorem \ref{Theorem 1.2} will be followed by a higher dimensional version, that is, when the domain is the $m-$dimensional unit ba\d{l}l for arbitrary $m>2$.
+Furthermore, $\overline{h}_{\frac{\mathcal{Q}}{2}}$is convex. \end{thm} The proof of Theorem (\ref{Theorem 1.2}) will be followed by a higher dimensional version, that is, when the domain is the $m-$dimensional unit ba\d{l}l for arbitrary $m>2$.
 In the higher dimensional version, the constant $\frac{\mathcal{Q}}{2}$ will be replaced by some constant depending on $m$ which does not have a simple closed formula.
-It should be remarked that unlike in the scenario of Theorem \ref{Theorem 1.1 }, the fact that $\overline{H}_{f}$ (and hence $a$ and $\overline{h}_{N,f}$ ) is a.e. twice differentiable (and moreover $C^{1}$) is nontrivial.
+It should be remarked that unlike in the scenario of Theorem (\ref{Theorem 1.1 }), the fact that $\overline{H}_{f}$ (and hence $a$ and $\overline{h}_{N,f}$ ) is a.e. twice differentiable (and moreover $C^{1}$) is nontrivial.